eloots/Pi-Akka-Cluster/exercise_002_cluster_base/README.md

 - LED number 7: Not used in this exercise
-- LED number 8: Cluster liveliness indicator: when it blinks, we know that the cluster node software is actually running
+- LED number 8: Cluster liveliness indicator: when it blinks, we know that the cluster node software is actually running It blinks in red when the membership state of the cluster has not yet converged It flashes 3 times in green when the membership state just converged It blinks in white when the cluster is operating normally